cmndrbensisko/LocalLayer/README.md

 :bulb: Also, please note that the "/LocalLayer/" portion of the uri path above must match the folder name in which the widget resides on your local deployment.

 :exclamation: IMPORTANT: Two minor changes will need to be made to your \client\stemapp\jimu.js\LayerInfos\LayerInfoForMapService.js file to make this tool operational.
-Line 433 should be changed from:
+For version 1.0 Line 433 should be changed from:
+For version 1.1 Line 450 should be changed from:
 ```
 var url = this.originOperLayer.url + '/' + subId;
 ```